 Educate yourself while learning how to educate others!
-Pass on your extensive industry skills and knowledge by developing your training and assessing abilities within a competency based system.
-The TAE40116 Certificate IV in Training and Assessment course has been designed to train you, the future trainer, how to train and assess individuals in a vocational education and training context.
+Pass on your extensive industry skills and knowledge by developing your training and assessing abilities within a competency-based system.
+The TAE40116 Certificate IV in Training and Assessment course has been designed to train you, the future trainer, on how to train and assess individuals in a vocational education and training context.
 By completing this qualification, you will learn how to realise a student’s potential by giving them the best training and assessment experience possible through efficient learning program design, effective delivery of content, and compliant assessment practices.

 Achievement of this qualification by trainers is a requirement of the Standards for Registered Training Organisations (RTOs) 2015.

 Training and assessment doesn’t just mean standing in front of a class training individuals!
 By participating in this program, you can expect to attain the following outcomes:

 - Design learning programs that enable the effective development of skills and knowledge.

 - Identify how to best identify and support learners who have language, literacy and numeracy needs.

 - Become a more confident presenter and facilitator of learning.

 - Practice more effective ways of supporting workplace learning.